Joe Staton: Career

 Staton served as art director for First Comics for three years in the 1980s.
 He returned to DC Comics afterwards for a second run on Green Lantern and with writer Steve Englehart, oversaw the title's name change to Green Lantern Corps.
 Staton and Englehart also created the DC weekly crossover series Millennium (Jan.–Feb.
 1988).
 Staton was one of the contributors to the DC Challenge limited series in 1986.
 In addition, he illustrated Guy Gardner, The Huntress, The New Guardians, and Superman & Bugs Bunny.

 In the early 1990s, Staton provided the artwork on the Mike Danger Sunday comic strip, written by Max Allan Collins.
 From the late 90s to the late 2000s, Staton drew DC's Scooby-Doo title for younger readers, as well as the more mature-themed Femme Noir for Ape Entertainment.
 On January 19, 2011, Tribune Media Services announced that Staton and writer Mike Curtis would replace Dick Locher as the creative team of the Dick Tracy comic strip.
 The new creative team has worked together on Scooby-Doo, Richie Rich, and Casper the Friendly Ghost and started on March 14, 2011.
 He pencilled DC Retroactive: Green Lantern – The '80s #1, written by Len Wein, published the same year.
 Staton also illustrated Charles Santino's graphic novel adaptation of Ayn Rand's Anthem (2011).

 Awards

 Joe Staton received an Inkpot Award in 1983.

 Staton and writer Mike Curtis received the Best Syndicated Strip Harvey Award for Dick Tracy in 2013, 2014, and 2015.

+In 2026, Staton was awarded the Inkwell Awards Stacey Aragon Special Recognition Award (SASRA).